Adams, Dawson, Keith, Red Willow County Nebraska assistance programs.

 Community Action Partnership of Mid-Nebraska has multiple offices in the region.
 One is in Kearney, Nebraska 68848, dial (308) 865-5675.
 Or stop by 931 West 7th Street, Lexington, NE 68850, phone (308) 324-4219.

-Salvation Army offers numerous programs in Red Willow, Hastings, and other regions.
+Adams County Only residents can try the Salvation Army.
+It offers numerous programs in Hastings and Adams County only.
 Gasoline vouchers can be offered for job interviews or medical appointments.
 Meet with a counselor for budget assistance, including credit repair.
 Financial assistance is offered as well, for basic needs including

 - Rent – If a client has an eviction notice.